Tech Made Simple

 How to Connect Sony Headphones, Earbuds & Speakers to Bluetooth

-As the original creator of the Walkman, it should come as no surprise that Sony offers a huge assortment of headphones, earbuds and Bluetooth speakers.
+As the original creator of the Walkman, it should come as no surprise that Sony offers a considerable assortment of headphones, earbuds, and Bluetooth speakers.
 And that makes providing advice on fixing Bluetooth pairing problems with Sony products a little bit tricky.
-Fortunately, Sony has ensured a great degree of consistency across its product line and the advice below should work for most Sony headphone and speaker models.
-Some models of earbuds also allow you to pair using NFC (Near Field Communications).
-Whichever way you choose, these are the steps you'll need to take to get your Sony product paired with your phone or laptop.
+Fortunately, Sony has ensured a great degree of consistency across its product line, and the advice below should work for most Sony headphone and speaker models.
+A few earbuds models also allow you to pair using NFC (Near Field Communications).
+Whichever way you choose, these are the steps you'll need to take to get your Sony product paired with your phone, tablet, or laptop.

-1a.
-Pair your Sony headphones, earbuds or speaker via Bluetooth
+Use Bluetooth to pair your Sony headphones, earbuds, or speaker

-Most Sony products can be paired the traditional way by putting the item into pairing mode and connecting it to your phone or laptop via Bluetooth.
+Most Sony products can be paired the traditional way by putting the item into pairing mode and connecting it to your phone, tablet, or laptop via Bluetooth.
 Skip this section if you're pairing using NFC.

 2. Remove the left earbud (or both earbuds for the WF-1000XM3) from the charging case (the indicator light should be flashing blue).

-3. Press and hold the button on the left earbud (or both for the WF-1000XM3) for at least seven seconds then release it - the light should be flashing blue and red and you should hear a voice cue for "Bluetooth pairing".
+3. Press and hold the button on the left earbud (or both for the WF-1000XM3) for at least seven seconds, then release it.
+The light should flash blue and red, and you should hear a voice cue for "Bluetooth pairing."

 4. Follow the steps below to pair your earbuds to your specific type of device.